 Where necessary and lawful, your personal data may be disclosed, for example, to:

-- M&S management, employees, staff or contractors involved in recruitment and talent management;
+• M&S management, colleagues, staff or contractors involved in recruitment and talent management;

-It is necessary for M&S to transfer some personal data outside of the European Economic Area, including to jurisdictions where local legislation does not provide adequate safeguards regarding the protection and security of personal data.
+It is necessary for M&S to transfer some personal data outside of the European Economic Area, including to countries where local legislation doesn't provide adequate safeguards regarding the protection and security of personal data.
 This will typically occur when service providers that need to access such data, are located outside the EEA.

-Where this takes place, we will ensure that the transfer is compliant with data protection law and that personal data is secure.
+Where this takes place, we will make sure that the transfer is compliant with data protection law and that personal data is secure.
 In most cases, we will rely on standard data protection clauses which have been approved by the European Commission in accordance with the Regulation.
-A copy of the standard clauses can be obtained at the following link http://ec.europa.eu/justice/data-protection/international-transfers/transfer/index_en.htm
+A copy of the standard clauses can be found at the following link http://ec.europa.eu/justice/data-protection/international-transfers/transfer/index_en.htm

 Where appropriate and lawful, we may exceptionally transfer data outside the EEA without relying on the standard data protection clauses, including where:

-- it is required as part of the contract between M&S and an employee; or
+• it is needed as part of the contract between M&S and a colleague; or

-- provides them with a copy of the personal data held on them;
+• Provides you with a copy of your personal data held;

-- deletes information which M&S does not have a legitimate basis to hold.
+• delete information which M&S don't have a legitimate basis to hold.